 Does your gift wrap contain plastic?

 If your paper feels a bit shiny but you’re not sure whether it contains a thin layer of plastic, try scrunching it up into a ball.
 If it pops straight back into shape, it probably contains a very thin layer of plastic.
 If it remains more or less scrunched, it’s probably just plain paper.
-See our video demonstration below:

-More Eco-friendly gift wrapping ideas
+More eco-friendly gift wrapping ideas

 In order to be more eco-friendly when gift wrapping, it's not simply a question of making sure that you buy wrapping paper that is suitable for recycling.
 Adopting a more sustainable approach overall means completely rethinking how you wrap gifts, and what you wrap them with.